How to Keep Condo Boards From Giving You a Hard Time

 A committee has given them the basic rules and answered any questions they have, so they think this takes care of what they need to know.

-They should never assume that all governing documents say the same things, because they do not.
+People should never assume that all governing documents say the same things, because they do not.
 So, even if they are moving from one condo to another, the rules of the game can vary significantly.

 For example, one might limit the amount of money a board can spend without a community vote, while another might not set any limits at all!